Philippine beer tycoon allied with late dictator dies

 In the 1960s, Cojuangco served as governor of the northern Philippine province of Tarlac, the base of the Cojuangco clan, which has interests in sugarcane plantations.
 After returning to the Philippines following Marcos’s downfall, he ran for president in 1992 under the Nationalist People’s Coalition but lost, although the political party he founded has remained an influential political bloc.

-He backed the successful presidential bid of Joseph Estrada in 1998, the year he regained the chairmanship of San Miguel.
-Estrada was forcibly removed halfway into his six-year term amid massive protests and was convicted of plunder years later.
+Cojuangco backed the successful presidential bid of Joseph Estrada in 1998, the year he regained the chairmanship of San Miguel.
+Estrada was forcibly removed amid massive protests halfway into his six-year term and was convicted of plunder years later.